 I like to brown the butter for the best cookie flavor, but, if you want to skip this step, simply melt the butter in a large bowl, and continue to the next step (without changing anything else in the recipe).
-To brown the butter: place butter in a light colored pan over medium heat.
+To brown the butter: place butter in a pan over medium heat.
 Stir the butter or swirl the pan constantly.
 Soon after the butter has melted, it will begin to sizzle and foam.
 Within about 3-5 minutes the butter will turn golden brown and you’ll see tiny milk solids in toasty brown color.
 The smell will be nutty.
-Once it happens, immediately remove the pan from the heat and transfer to a bowl.
+Once that happens, immediately remove the pan from the heat and transfer to a bowl.

 Add brown sugar to the butter.
 Whisk until well combined.
 Whisk in the eggs and vanilla extract.
 Add flour mixture and mix just until combined.
 Do not overmix.

 - Chill the dough for at least 2 hours (or up to 3 days if you prefer).